yquan162/clementscoin/README.md

 Developers should expect to rework and resubmit patches if the code doesn't match the project's coding conventions (see `doc/coding.txt`) or are controversial.

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/yquan162/clementscoin/tags) are created regularly to indicate new official, stable release versions of Clementscoin.

 Testing
 -------